 1.8.4 The ID Transferee shall have a right of access to any records, data and information referred to in this paragraph 1.8 to the extent required by the ID Transferee for the purposes of the Code in relation to any period prior to the ID Transfer Date.

-2. RESPONSIBILITIES OF SUPPLIERS AND SUPPLIER AGENTS
+[P375]2.
+RESPONSIBILITIES OF SUPPLIERS, VIRTUAL LEAD PARTIES, SUPPLIER AGENTS AND VIRTUAL LEAD PARTY AGENTS

 2.1 Supplier Agents